-Following its adoption on the ESFRI Roadmap 2018, EHRI is currently establishing itself as a permanent European organisation in the form of a distributed European Research Infrastructure Consortium (ERIC).
-At present, nine countries have expressed a serious interest in becoming founding members of EHRI-ERIC, and conversations are underway in several others to secure their commitment and long-term support.
+Following its adoption on the ESFRI Roadmap 2018, EHRI is in the process of becoming a permanent European organisation in the form of a distributed European Research Infrastructure Consortium (ERIC).
+An ERIC is a full juridical person under European Union Law with the objective of establishing and operating a research infrastructure of trans-national importance.
+We currently expect eleven founding member countries, Austria, Belgium, Croatia, Czechia, Germany, Israel, Poland, Romania, Slovakia, the Netherlands, and the United Kingdom, to join the formal launch of the EHRI-ERIC scheduled for January 2025.
+At the same time, conversations are underway in several other countries to secure their commitment and long-term support.
 EHRI-ERIC will be an open organisation and is seeking involvement from additional research institutions, funding bodies and national ministries.